-Cytoskeleton and cell motility; Endocrinology; Eukaryotic Pathogenesis; Gene Expression; Metabolism; Molecular and Cellular Biology; Molecular Basis of Disease; Molecular genetics; Pathophysiology; Protein Function and Structure; Transcription and Translation
+Cancer Treatment and Prevention; Cytoskeleton and cell motility; Eukaryotic Pathogenesis; Gene Expression; Metabolism; Molecular and Cellular Biology; Molecular Basis of Disease; Molecular genetics; Pathophysiology; Pathophysiology; Protein Function and Structure; Transcription - Gene; Transcription and Translation; Transcription Factors

 In my laboratory, we are interested in structural components of the cell, their role in establishing and regulating cellular functions, and how this regulation translates into physiological consequences in health and disease.

 We have two major focus areas: 1) The role of cytoskeletal elements in prostate cancer development and progression and 2) The role of nucleoskeletal elements in establishing and maintaining nuclear structure and function.